 With searing, subtropical temperatures, choosing a beach holiday to Mexico is ideal: you’ve got the sea on your doorstep and when the sun gets a little too much, you can dive into azure waters for a refreshing dip.
 However, if you’re not near the beach or swimming in the sea just isn’t your thing and the hotel swimming pool is a bit too crowded, there are other options for those in the know: Cancun is home to some of the very best cenotes Mexico has to offer.
 If you’ve never heard the word before, then visiting one of the 7,000 cenotes on the Yucatan Peninsula is an absolute must, even if it’s just to cool off!

 Cenotes are formed by the roofs of subterranean limestone caves collapsing, revealing underground lakes with crystal-clear waters and small shoals of shimmering fish.
-The cenotes in Mexico were originally discovered by the Mayans, who saw them as sacred sites through which they could communicate with the gods of the underworld.
+These were originally discovered by the Mayans, who saw them as sacred sites through which they could communicate with the gods of the underworld.
 Unfortunately, for the chosen few, this meant human sacrifice and some of the more important cenotes are still revealing evidence of their grisly past in the form of ancient rings, jewellery, and human bones.
-For the most part, however, cenotes were used as a water source and for fishing, rather than finishing off a couple of locals!
+For the most part, however, they were used as a water source and for fishing, rather than finishing off a couple of locals!

 Which Cenotes should I see?

-Even though they’re all inhabited by colourful fish and situated below ground, you’ll find that each of the cenotes in Mexico have their own unique character.
+Even though they’re all inhabited by colourful fish and situated below ground, you’ll find that each have their own unique character.
 Some are perfect for snorkelling, the deeper ones are ideal for scuba divers who want to explore hidden chambers, and some are geared up for children, families, and thrill-seekers, with zip-wires and small cliffs that you can take the plunge from.

-If you’re just looking for a peaceful swim, Cenotes Azul is one of the less challenging cenotes Mexico visitors can enjoy.
+If you’re just looking for a peaceful swim, Cenotes Azul is one of the less challenging cenotes visitors can enjoy.
 It’s not too deep and, if you feel like swimming outside of your comfort zone, there’s a short, underground passage that you can swim through.
 Aside from the fish, the only other wildlife you’re likely to see is the occasional Iguana.
-Cenotes Azul is about 20 minutes’ drive from Playa del Carmen, while Cenotes Eden and Cristalino are just a walk away.
+It is is about 20 minutes’ drive from Playa del Carmen, while Cenotes Eden and Cristalino are just a walk away.

 Diving, Bats and Toucans